Kherson: President Zelensky visits liberated city

 Moscow had declared it the administrative centre of the illegally-annexed Kherson region, and it was the only regional capital to be occupied.

+At a ceremony in Moscow, Russian President Vladimir Putin said the annexation of Luhansk, Donetsk, Zaporizhzhia and Kherson was "non-negotiable".

+But in the following weeks Ukraine began to make gains in the south of the country, advancing along Dnipro river towards Kherson and putting Russian forces under increasing pressure.

-Ukrainian troops entered the city on Friday, for the first time since March.
+Finally, Russian forces withdrew and Ukrainian troops entered the city on Friday.

-In the following days, locals were seen celebrating, as some reunited with loved ones they had not seen for months.
+Locals were seen celebrating, some reuniting with loved ones they had not seen for months.
+The mood in the city was one of jubilation and relief, but also trepidation and fear of what may come next, the BBC's Jeremy Bowen reported.

-Mr Zelensky told troops on Monday that Ukraine is "ready for peace, peace for all our country," the Reuters news agency reported.
+In his visit on Monday, Mr Zelensky told troops that Ukraine is "ready for peace, peace for all our country," the Reuters news agency reported.

 He thanked Nato and other allies for their support in the war against Russia, adding that high mobility artillery rocket systems (Himars) from the United States had made a big difference for Kyiv.